 The program should not set or change COLDST ($244) by default

-Reason: If you force a cold start, you force the user to boot again and waste time.
+Reason: If you force a cold start, the user boots again and wastes time.

-An exception to this rule applies, if you cannot keep rule "the executable should not overwrite menu or DOS area".
-If you do overwrite the menu or DOS area ($400-$47f, $0700-$1fff), you must set COLDST ($244) to a non-zero value.
-Otherwise, the machine will hang on RESET.
-And real machines do not have "SHIFT-F5" like your emulator has to force a cold start.
+An exception to this tip applies if you cannot keep the tip "the executable should not overwrite the menu or DOS area".
+If you overwrite the menu or DOS area ($400-$47f, $0700-$1fff), you must set COLDST ($244) to a non-zero value.
+Otherwise, the computer will hang on RESET.
+And real computers do not have "SHIFT-F5" like your emulator has to force a cold start.

-The program should auto-detect the actual extended RAM of the machine
+The program should auto-detect the actual extended RAM of the computer.

-Reason: Machines in Europa typically use PAL, machines in the US typically use NTSC,
+Reason: computers in Europa typically use PAL, computers in the US use NTSC,

-If your program only supports PAL or only NTSC, only a limited number of people will be able to use it.
-At least you should display an appropriate message in this case, so the user knows why it is not working.
-The best solution is of course to check the PAL ($d014) register and adapt the color palette and sound replay speed accordingly.
-For playing a PAL tune on and NTSC system, you can use a simple counter counting from 5..0 and call the sound replay only for the values 5..1, skipping the replay for the counter value 0.
+Not all users can run if your program only supports PAL or NTSC.
+At least you should display an appropriate message in this case so the user knows why it is not working.
+The best solution is to check the PAL ($d014) register and adapt the color palette and sound replay speed accordingly.
+For playing a PAL tune on an NTSC system, you can use a simple counter counting from 5..0 and call the sound replay only for 5..1, skipping the replay for the counter value 0.

-Reason: Changing the ANTIC registers or DMACTL ($d400) or DLISTL/H ($d402/3) while the TV beam is still displaying the screen causes interferences, flicking and rolling screen on real TV with real Ataris.
+Reason: Changing the ANTIC registers or DMACTL ($d400) or DLISTL/H ($d402/3) while the TV beam still displays the screen causes interferences, flicking, and rolling screen on real TV with real Ataris.
 If DLIs are enabled, crashes are very likely, too.

 You will typically not see or detect such issues on an emulator.
-This is because it doesn't emulate this behaviour and because it always uses the exactly same timing.
+It doesn't emulate this behavior and always uses identical timing.

-Reason: When the program is loaded from a SIO device, POKEY is partly still in I/O mode and will not play sounds as you expect.
+Reason: When the program is loaded from an SIO device, POKEY is partly still in I/O mode and will not play sounds as you expect.

 Write the value "0" to AUDCTL ($d208) and "3" to SKCTL ($d20f) to initialize POKEY.
-If you use Raster Music Tracker player or CMC player, this is done by the player initializations.
+If you use the Raster Music Tracker or CMC player, this is done by the player initializations.

-Reason: Each of the 4 channels has a volume between 0 and 15.
-If the sum of all volumes exceeds 32, a real Atari will sound distorted.
+Reason: Each of the four channels has a volume between 0 and 15.
+If the sum of all volumes exceeds 32, a real Atari computer will sound distorted.